 Approved February 12th, 2021 (Collaborative Department Meeting) Updated: Sept.
-16, 2021, Sept.
-22, 2021, July 13, 2022, May 30, 2023
+16, 2021; Sept.
+22, 2021; July 13, 2022; May 30, 2023; March 27, 2024; June 24, 2024 (links updated)

 All relevant information about the Health Sciences doctoral dissertation is on the D2L course site.
 Students who have documented disabilities/medical conditions and who require accommodations to successfully engage in the dissertation should be in touch with Student Accessibility Services.
 More information is available at: To Student Accessibility Services